$425M Verdict in Google Web & App Activity Privacy Class Action Lawsuit — Do You Qualify?

 Payout: $425 Million

-What's the Google Web and App Activity Privacy Tracking Class Action Lawsuit?
+What's the $425 Million Google Privacy Class Action About?

 This new class action lawsuit, Rodriguez v.
 Google LLC, alleges that Google LLC unlawfully accessed and collected data from users' mobile devices, even when the "Web & App Activity" and/or "Supplemental Web & App Activity" settings were turned off or paused in account settings.